Lyndon-Demushkin method and crystalline lifts of $G_2$-valued Galois representations: Codimension estimates of loci cut out by

 \end{proof}

-\paragraph{Corollary} $H^2$ is SGR when restricted on the irreducible locus.
+\paragraph{Corollary} $H^2$ is SGR when restricted to the irreducible locus.

 \begin{proof} Up to unramified twist, there are only finitely many irreducible representations.
-The automorphism group of an irreducible representation is $1$-dimensional.
 By Lemma \ref{lem:h2-irr}, we have $h^2_x\le 2$ when $\bar r_x$ is irreducible.

-We first consider the locus where $h^2_x = 2$.
-This locus consists of finitely many irreducible $G_K$-representations, and has dimension $-1$.
+We first consider the sublocus where $h^2_x = 2$.
+This sublocus consists of finitely many irreducible $G_K$-representations.
+Thus the sublocus in question is the scheme-theoretic union of the scheme-theoretic images of finitely many morphisms $\spec \bFp\to \cX$ corresponding to the finitely many irreducibles.
+The automorphism group of such an irreducible representation is $\Gm$ and the morphisms $\spec \bFp\to \cX$ factor through $[\spec \bFp/\Gm]\to \cX$.
+The sublocus has dimension at most $-1$.

 Then we consider the locus where $h^2_x \le 1$.
-This locus consists of the unramified twisting of finitely many irreducible $G_K$-representations, and has dimension $0$.
-In either case, $\dim$ of locus $\le [K:\Qp]-h^2_x$. \end{proof}
+This sublocus consists of the unramified twists of finitely many irreducible $G_K$-representations.
+Thus the sublocus in question is the scheme-theoretic union of the scheme-theoretic images of finitely many morphisms $\Gm\to [\Gm/\Gm] \to \cX$ corresponding to the finitely many irreducibles, and has dimension at most $\dim~[\Gm/\Gm]=0$.